mkmconnects-byte/mkmconnects-byte/README.md

-## Hi there 👋
+## About Me:👋

-- 🌱 I’m currently learning ...
+- 🌱 I’m a currently learning ...Student
+Building small projects in Java, python and web tech.